Werner Abelshauser: Life

-Focus of Research
+Focus of research

 Abelshauser's dissertation (published 1975) was the first theory-based thesis on the causes of the German "Wirtschaftswunder" (the so-called economic miracle of the early federal republic) that included the relevant sources for that topic.
 Its findings put into perspective the impact of the Marshall Plan, the monetary reform of 1948 and Ludwig Erhard's model of social market economy as the crucial forces behind the comeback of the West German economy in the 1950s.
-Instead the study points out the importance of the specific circumstances of reconstruction of the West German economy, which could not be reproduced after the 'long' 1950s.
+Instead, the study points out the importance of the specific circumstances of reconstruction of the West German economy, which could not be reproduced after the Long 1950s.

-Most of Abelshauser's arguments were first fiercely criticized by historians as well as in prominent public newspapers like the Frankfurter Allgemeine Zeitung.
-Today his thesis is broadly accepted in the field.
-The news weekly "Die Zeit" concluded in 1996 that Abelshauser rewrote the economic history of the Federal Republic.
-His book "Deutsche Wirtschaftsgeschichte seit 1945" (German economic history since 1945, newly published 2004) is among the benchmarks of German economic history.
+Most of Abelshauser's arguments were first fiercely criticised by historians as well as in prominent public newspapers like the Frankfurter Allgemeine Zeitung, but his thesis is now broadly accepted in the field.
+The newsweekly "Die Zeit" concluded in 1996 that Abelshauser rewrote the economic history of the Federal Republic.
+His book "Deutsche Wirtschaftsgeschichte seit 1945" (German Economic History since 1945, newly published 2004) is among the benchmarks of German economic history.

 Abelshauser's second field of research is business history.
 His work on the history of the chemical company BASF (2004, German original edition 2002, 2003, 2007) and on the history of the steel giant Krupp during the Third Reich (2002) is core literature for the "new business history" (Hans-Ulrich Wehler) and was crucial for the emergence of this new discipline.
-Here, Abelshauser focuses on specific and historically established cultures of the companies and their economic importance for current business decisions.
+There, Abelshauser focuses on companis' specific and historically-established cultures and their economic importance for current business decisions.

-A third field is the reaction of the German social system of production to the second economic revolution (see Douglass C. North).
-According to Abelshauser, Globalization and scientification at the end of the 19th century created "new industries" that focused on immaterial production.
-During that time a set of economic institutions were established which still shape the German economy.
-His Volume "The Dynamics of German Industry" (2005, German original edition 2002, Jap. edition 2009) interprets historic and recent pressures on these institutions as part of a struggle between two different systems of capitalisms (American vs. "Rhenish" i.e. European Capitalism).
-His thesis, which – up to the financial crisis of 2008 – was standing against the scientific and public mainstream, gives him the reputation of a prominent supporter of the German/European model of capitalism in the era of Globalization.
+A third field is the reaction of the German social system of production to the second economic revolution (see Douglass North).
+According to Abelshauser, globalization and scientification at the end of the 19th century created "new industries", which focused on immaterial production.
+Manwhile, a set of economic institutions was established and still shapes the German economy.
+His "The Dynamics of German Industry" (2005, German original edition 2002, Jap. edition 2009) interprets historic and recent pressures on those institutions as part of a struggle between two different systems of capitalism (American vs. "Rhenish" (European) capitalism).
+His thesis, which until up to the 2008 financial crisis stood against the scientific and public mainstream, gives him the reputation of a prominent supporter of the European model of capitalism in the era of globalization.

-Recently, Abelshausers focus turned towards scientific biography.
-As shown in his work on Hans Matthoefer (2009), he aims to find out, under which conditions people change their way of thinking and acting and, by doing so, help to create new economic, political or social institutions.
-With his biographical approach Abelshauser added a new method to the corpus of the school of New Institutional Economics.
+Recently, Abelshauser's focus has turned towards scientific biography.
+As shown in his work on Hans Matthoefer (2009), he aims to find out th conditions under which people change their way of thinking and acting and, in doing so, help to create new economic, political or social institutions.
+With his biographical approach, h added a new method to the corpus of the school of new institutional economics.